-Changes to improve Charity Challenge People BAE Systems Charity Challenge recently underwent a global review and fundamental changes have now been agreed to improve the programme. major step forward in training for us and will provide more accurate data to hone performances for future "In sprinting, it is vital that we have the most accurate system available - this technology will allow us to train harder and more as a team." and Engineering Services Director for BAE Systems, added: "We are proud to have the opportunity to harness the skills of our engineers in the UK to support the British athletes as James Baker, Technology The aims of the corporate review were to recognise the views of employees, meet the interests of the business and provide the most appropriate support to the partner charities.
+The aims of the corporate review were to recognise the views of employees, meet the interests of the business and provide the most appropriate support to the partner charities.
 A team of representatives from Australia, the UK and the US carried out the initial analysis, consulting internal and external stakeholders and benchmarking with other large multi-national organisations.
 A number of recommendations were made and presented to the Company's Giving Committee, chaired by Chief Executive Ian King, and the changes were agreed.
-'Two areas of focus were the length of the campaign and the partner charity selection process.
-Previous campaigns lasted 18 months but, starting from the next campaign, this will be increased to two years in order to give the partner charities more time to build relationships with Company sites.
-The current campaign with our partner charities - Sue Ryder Care in the UK, America Supports You in the US and The Leukaemia Campaigns will be extended to two years Foundation in Australia - will finish on 15 December.
+Two areas of focus were the length of the campaign and the partner charity selection process.
+Previous campaigns lasted 18 months but, starting from the next campaign, this will be increased to two years to two years Foundation in Australia - will finish on 15 December.
 The new campaign will start in January 2010 and finish in December 2011.
-It has also been decided that the selection criteria for future partners will align with the Company Giving strategy, focusing on three main areas.
-Armed Forces, Education and Health.
+It has also been decided that the selection criteria for future partners will align with the Company Giving strategy, focusing on three main areas: Armed Forces, Education and Health.
 In the UK, it has been confirmed that partner charity selection will be carried out at a site level and that all partner charities must link into the theme of Armed Forces.
 Australia and the US are in the process of determining at what level the charity or charities will be selected within their chosen theme.
 Other home markets will be encouraged to join the Charity Challenge scheme in 2010.
-The Company will continue to provide matched funding (up to a total of £1.3 m/\$US2.1m/A\$2.5m) for fundraising and volunteering activities for our partner As a result, Charity Challenge will provide real benefits to all those involved with the selected charities, particularly in the local communities around our sites.
+The Company will continue to provide matched funding (up to a total of £1.3 m/\$US2.1m/A\$2.5m) for fundraising and volunteer-

-Above: employees from San Diego collected food for Operation Homefront's food bank Food drive for military families in San Diego El&S employees in San Diego, California worked together over two weeks in August to collect canned and dry food goods for local military families.
-The support from the site was overwhelming with generous employees turning up with bags full of goods.
-They collected almost 500lb of non-perishable food products, which were donated to Operation Homefront's food 4FROM THE FIRST DAY, THE COLLECTION BOXES WERE OVERFLOWING?
-Rosemary Wilson, Community Relations bank in San Diego.
+Above: employees from San Diego collected food for Operation Homefront's food bank Food drive for military families in San Diego Relations El&S employees in San Diego, California worked together over two weeks in August to collect canned and dry food goods for local military families.
+Changes to improve Charity Challenge The support from the site was overwhelming with FROM THE FIRST DAY, THE COLLECTION BOXES WERE OVERFLOWING Rosemary Wilson, Community do.
+Often, a junior enlisted family needs a little bit of extra help at the end of the month, and Operation Homefront provides that boost with groceries for their family.
+"From the very first day "I had no idea that Dan had applied," said Jessica.